-History of AUE
+Brief History of AUE

-The American University in the Emirates (AUE) originated in the academic year 2006-2007 as the “American College in the Emirates” (ACE).
-The College’s initial mission was, “ACE is committed to offer quality, multidisciplinary, and career-oriented academic degree programs, that prepare students for successful employment and continuing higher education.”
+The American University in the Emirates (AUE) originated in the Academic Year (AY) 2006-2007 as the “American College in the Emirates” (ACE).
+The College’s initial mission was to “offer quality, multidisciplinary, and career-oriented academic degree programs that prepare students for successful employment and continuing higher education.”
 As a self-financed institution, ACE awarded two-year associate degrees in media, information technology, business, and design.
-The United Arab Emirates and Dubai governments and business sectors accepted graduates with associate degrees for intermediate and entry-level employment at that time.
+At this time, the United Arab Emirates and Dubai governments and business sectors accepted graduates with associate degrees for intermediate and entry-level employment.

 Year of Inception